bytes-of-our-lives/blog/docs/decisions/prompts.md

 - Avoid rigid boilerplate like status markers, dates, or CLI-driven numbering schemes.
 - Markdown is our native language — use it naturally and cleanly.

-⚠️ Only return the filename and Markdown file content — nothing else.
+⚠️ Only return the filename and Markdown file content (in a Canvas) — nothing else.
 ```